siferati/MidiWars/README.md

 If you'd still like to show your support, feel free to gift me *Guild Wars 2* related stuff.
 I'd be especially grateful for receiving musical instruments or activation keys for the full game and its expansions, since I only own a free account.

-*A simple e-mail with a thank you note would also be greatly appreciated!*
+*A simple thank you note would also be greatly appreciated!*

 **Region:** Europe
 **IGN:** Nanasshie